espiondev/source2blender/docs/source/TF2-Vanilla.rst

 .. note::

-    | If you want better quality models, you'll have to adventure to the lands of SFM.
+    | If you want better quality models, you'll have to find your SFM game folder (the same way as you found your TF2 game folder).
 Within that are files under a directory called ``tf_movies``.
-The Character Models under this directory are much higher quality than the ones which can be found within TF2's own files, and if you have SFM installed or know someone who has it installed, it's highly recommended to use these instead.
+The character models under this directory are much higher quality than the ones which can be found within TF2's own files, and if you have SFM installed or know someone who has it installed, it's highly recommended to use these instead.
 You barely lose performance when using these.
 If you're going this route, you'll know you did it right when the Crowbar decompiled files have SFM in their names.

 *    Download `GCFScape <https://nemstools.github.io/pages/GCFScape-Download.html>`_, `Crowbar <https://steamcommunity.com/groups/CrowbarTool>`_, and `Blender Source Tools <https://developer.valvesoftware.com/wiki/Blender_Source_Tools>`_.
 *    Go to ``[game_directory] / tf`` and open the file called ``tf2_misc_dir.vpk``.
 It should open through GCFScape.